-The Contracting Parties nevertheless reserve the right to impose, for reasons of national security, the maintenance of public order, public health, the protection of animal and plant life or the preservation of works of art and archeological and historical treasures, prohibitions or restrictions on importation or exportation, where such prohibitions or restrictions are applied in like circumstances to any third State.
+The Contracting Parties nevertheless reserve the right to impose, for reasons of State security, the maintenance of law and order, public health, the protection of animal and plant life or the preservation of works of art and archeological and historical treasures, prohibitions or restrictions on importation or exportation, where such prohibitions or restrictions are applied in like circumstances to any third State.

-The vessels of one Contracting Party and their cargoes shall be accorded most-favoured-nation treatment on entering and clearing, and while lying in, the ports of the other Contracting Party.
-Such treatment shall apply in particular with regard to: dues and charges of every kind levied on behalf of and for the benefit of the State, the local authorities and other organizations; the mooring, loading and discharging of vessels in ports and roadsteads; the use of pilotage services, canals, locks, bridges, signals and lights used to mark navigable waters; the use of cranes, weigh-bridges, warehouses, shipyards, dry-docks, and repair yards; supplies of fuel, lubricating oils, water and food.
+The vessels of one Contracting Party and their cargoes shall be accorded most-favoured-nation treatment on entering and leaving, and while lying in, the ports of the other Contracting Party.
+Such treatment shall apply in particular with regard to: dues and charges of every kind levied on behalf of and for the benefit of the State, the local authorities and other organizations; the mooring, loading and unloading of vessels in ports and roadsteads; the services of pilots and the use of canals, locks, bridges, signals and fairway lighting; the use of cranes, weighbridges, warehouses, shipyards, dry-docks and repair shops; and supplies of fuel, lubricating oils, water and food.

-The provisions of this article shall not extend to the performance of harbour services, including pilotage and towage, or to coastal shipping.
-Nevertheless, the vessels of either Contracting Party proceeding from one port of the other Party to another for the purpose of landing cargo brought from abroad, or of taking on board cargo for a foreign destination, shall not be regarded as engaged in coastal shipping.
+The provisions of this article shall not extend to the performance of harbour services, including pilotage by escort and towage, or to coastal shipping.
+Nevertheless, the vessels of either Contracting Party proceeding from one port of the other Party to another for the purpose of landing cargo brought from abroad, or of taking on board cargo destined for a foreign State, shall not be regarded as engaged in coastal shipping.

-If a vessel of one Contracting Party is in distress or is wrecked on the coast of the other Contracting Party, such vessel and its cargo shall enjoy the same advantages and immunities as are granted under the laws of the latter State to its own vessels in similar circumstances.
+If a vessel of one Contracting Party is in distress or is wrecked on the coast of the other Contracting Party, such vessel and its cargo shall enjoy the same advantages and privileges as are granted under the laws of the latter State to its own vessels in similar circumstances.

-The necessary aid and assistance shall be afforded at all times, and in the same measure as in the case of national vessels in the same situation, to the master, crew and passengers, and to the vessel and its cargo.
+The necessary aid and assistance shall be afforded at all times, and in the same measure as in the case of vessels of the home nationality in the same situation, to the master, crew and passengers and to the vessel and its cargo.